tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## Microsoft BizTalk

 Microsoft’s BizTalk Server is an Enterprise Service Bus.
 It is designed to enable remote systems to communicate based on business rules defined in the BizTalk application.
 The BizTalk Plugin is an automation based plugin.
-It is used
+It is used during deployment to import both Biztalk applications as well as bindings, uninstall Biztalk applications, remove Biztalk applications, and execute Biztalk run-book automations.The BizTalk plugin relies on powershell and the bts executable to import new or updated BizTalk applications, start and stop BizTalk applications, and remove or uninstall BizTalk Applications.

 ---